– What is TorahRedux?

 I am a firm believer in applied spirituality, specifically the psychology of spirituality and the journey of our spirits.
 The yardstick to measure our learning is that when we get it right, God’s word sharpens the dull and restores the spirit – ‘תּוֹרַת ה תְּמִימָה מְשִׁיבַת נָפֶשׁ עֵדוּת ה’ נֶאֱמָנָה מַחְכִּימַת פֶּתִי.

-Accordingly, my goal is to seek and present building blocks of expansive thought, a lens for life, a perspective on greater and inner humanity, lucid insights, and an understanding of ourselves and each other as we are and wish to be; with a blend of אמת and יסודות, Chassidus, Hashkafa, and Machshava, coupled with Mussar’s call to action, or in other words, real wisdom – experience, knowledge, good judgment and understanding.
+Accordingly, my goal is to share insightful and thought-provoking content that bridges the gap between religious and secular worlds, building blocks of expansive thought, a lens for life, a perspective on greater and inner humanity, lucid insights, and an understanding of ourselves and each other as we are and wish to be; with a blend of אמת and יסודות, Chassidus, Hashkafa, and Machshava, coupled with Mussar’s call to action, or in other words, real wisdom – experience, knowledge, good judgment and understanding.

 I find that a lot of what passes as “learning” today is empty calories – it’s a quick fix for a little while, but it doesn’t nourish your soul, and it certainly doesn’t stick; it doesn’t matter.